evcraddock/craddock-connection/src/content/article/a-fay-geneva.md

 David William Craddock (1844 - 1933)
 James Bascum Craddock (1819 - 1904)

 Aunt Fay passed on in 2006, she was loved by everyone who knew her including me.
 What are your memories of her?
-Comment below and let us know.If you enjoy reading little stories like this one, be sure and send some of your own about parents, grand parents or children to connection@craddock.org.
+If you enjoy reading little stories like this one, be sure and send some of your own about parents, grand parents or children to connection@craddock.org.
 We would all love to hear about them.